jnazarian1/Patient-Generator/README.md

 • Smart-on-FHIR server (either local or external--see documentation at https://github.com/smart-on-fhir)

-• Run this code from "api-server" directory in Desktop
+• Run the following two lines of code from "api-server" directory in Desktop:

   • $postgres -D /usr/local/var/postgres